The Investment Case for Espresso- A Shared Sequencing Layer

 Team:

-Founded by Yale cryptographer and assistant professor, Ben Fisch, Espresso boasts a highly skilled team of cryptographers and engineers.
+Founded by Yale cryptographer, Ben Fisch and crypto venture capitalist, Jill Gunter, Espresso boasts a highly skilled team of engineers and builders.
 Initially starting with aspirations for a highly scalable and decentralized L1, the Espresso team realized the best way to achieve this ambition was to build on Ethereum.
 Espresso recognized the potential of rollups but also their tendency to undermine the benefits of using Ethereum in the first place.
 From there, they worked to develop a shared sequencer to help rollups avoid such tradeoffs and preserve credible neutrality, security, and interoperability without sacrificing performance.

 Espresso Team (not conclusive)